Caraga: Etymology

-Caraga is named after the Kalagan people (Spanish "Caragan"), a Mansakan subgroup (related to Visayans) native to the regions of Davao and parts of Caraga who speak the Kalagan languages.
+Caraga is named after the Kalagan people (Spanish "Caragan"), a Mansakan group native to the regions of Davao and parts of Caraga who speak the Kalagan languages.
 The name itself is from kalagan (literally "[strong] spirited") which means "fierce" or "brave"; from kalag ("spirit" or "soul") in the native animistic anito religions.
 Hence, the whole Provincia de Caraga of AD 1622 was called region de gente animosa, that is "region of spirited folk".

 History

-During pre-colonial times, the Rajahnate of Butuan ruled in what is now Agusan del Norte and Butuan.
-It had much influence on all of Caraga, portions of Northern Mindanao, and western side of Bohol.
-According to records, Butuan was in conflict with the Sultanate of Ternate in the present-day Moluccas of Indonesia.
+During pre-colonial times, the historical polity of Butuan ruled in what is now Agusan del Norte, mainly centered around modern-day Butuan City.
+It had much influence on all of Caraga and portions of northern Mindanao.
+According to records, Butuan was in conflict with the Sultanate of Ternate in present-day Moluccas of Indonesia.
 The Ternateans would attack and ransack Butuan and its wealth, but Butuan always prevailed.
-It was known that the Rajahnate of Butuan had friendly relations with the Rajahnate of Cebu which it considered an ally.
-The Rajahnate of Butuan became a powerful Hindu state which is much known for its goldsmithing and boat-making.
-The people of Butuan used gigantic boats known as balangay which carried numerous men.
-Relics of these gold crafts and giant boats have been unearthed and preserved by the National Museum of the Philippines and other international museums.
+Butuan had friendly relations with the kingdom of Cebu which it considered an ally.
+It became a powerful Hindu state much known for its goldsmithing and boat-making.
+Its people used gigantic boats known as balangay which carried numerous men.
+Relics of these gold crafts and giant boats have been unearthed and preserved by the National Museum of the Philippines and other museums.
 Butuan also had cordial relations with the Kingdom of Champa in what is now central Vietnam.
-The Butuan people managed to traverse the Sulu Sea and the South China Sea to reach Champa for trade.
-While the Rajahnate of Butuan was at large, the indigenous lumads of the inner sections of Caraga were free and had their own democratic societies that were highly advanced.
-Their societies were known for their knowledge on nature, medicine, mythology, and warfare.
-Chinese traders eventually came into Butuan and the Sino-Butuan trade became the focal point of Champa-Butuan relations, where both nations were competing against each other to win favor of better trade with Chinese traders.
+The Butuan people managed to cross the Sulu Sea and the South China Sea to reach Champa for trade.
+While Butuan was at large, the indigenous lumads of the inner sections of Caraga were free and had their own highly advanced democratic societies, known for their knowledge of nature, medicine, mythology, and warfare.
+Chinese traders eventually came into Butuan and the Sino-Butuan trade became the focal point of Champa-Butuan relations, where the two nations competed against one another for better trade with the Chinese.
 Eventually, Butuan started to weaken due to massive attacks from Ternate.
 Cebu was unable to help at the time because it was also being attacked by Ternate.
-Likewise, the Kedatuan of Dapitan in Bohol, "The Venice of the Visayas", was also destroyed by an attack from Ternate.
+Likewise, Dapitan in Bohol, "The Venice of the Visayas", was also destroyed by an attack from Ternate.

-Rajah Siawi and Rajah Kulambo, members of the nobility of the Surigaonon and Butuanon people, respectively, were encountered by the Magellan expedition in 1521 on the island of Limasawa (which was a hunting ground for the rulers).
-Antonio Pigafetta describes them as being tattooed and covered in gold ornaments.
+Rajah Siawi and Rajah Kulambo, members of the nobility of the Surigaonon and Butuanon people, respectively, were encountered by the Magellan expedition in 1521 on the island of Limasawa (a hunting ground for the rulers).
+Antonio Pigafetta describes them as tattooed and covered in gold ornaments.
 Pigafetta also records the name of the Surigao region as "Calagan".
-He also describes the "balanghai" (balangay) warships that they sailed in.
+He also describes the "balanghai" (balangay) warships they sailed.